Krabbe diseaseGloboid cell leukodystrophy; Galactosylcerebrosidase deficiency; Galactosylceramidase deficiency

 Call your health care provider if your child develops symptoms of this disorder.
 Seizures, loss of consciousness, or abnormal posturing may be emergency symptoms.

-Genetic counseling is recommended for persons with a family history of Krabbe disease who are considering having children.
+Genetic counseling is recommended for people with a family history of Krabbe disease who are considering having children.

 A blood test can be done to see if you carry the gene for Krabbe disease.